-QuickBooks Mac Plus connects directly to your financial institution's computers.
+With Direct Connect, QuickBooks Mac Plus connects directly to your financial institution's servers, while Express Web Connect utilizes aggregation to retrieve transactions from your online banking site.
 After you complete a one-time setup process, all you need to do is click a button and enter your login and password.
-DirectConnect retrieves your statements and uploads them into QuickBooks, ready for you to reconcile at your convenience.
+Direct Connect/Express Web Connect retrieves your statements and uploads them into QuickBooks, ready for you to reconcile at your convenience.

-Here's a portrait of a DirectConnect user:
+Here's a portrait of a Direct Connect/Express Web Connect user:

-Works with a financial institution that supports DirectConnect

-- Has a high-speed, constant Internet connection - Prefers that QuickBooks do most of the work, including retrieving more than one statement in a single session - Likes using the Mac "keychain" function to store passwords - Doesn't mind paying a small fee to financial institutions that support DirectConnect
+- Works with a financial institution that supports Direct Connect/Express Web Connect - Has a high-speed, constant Internet connection - Prefers that QuickBooks do most of the work, including retrieving more than one statement in a single session - Likes using the Mac "keychain" function to store passwords - Doesn't mind paying a small fee to financial institutions that support Direct Connect

-There's no rule that says you must use only WebConnect or only DirectConnect.
+There's no rule that says you must use only Web Connect, Express Web Connect, or only Direct Connect.
 Many small business owners keep accounts with more than one financial institution-a local credit union for checking accounts, PayPal for receiving payments, and American Express for corporate credit cards, perhaps.
 Knowing how to use both QuickBooks online banking systems gives you the flexibility to keep your online accounts running smoothly.
 If your bank doesn't support QuickBooks Mac Plus, contact them to request support.